F the Prom

 F the Prom (also known as F*&% the Prom) is a 2017 American teen comedy film directed and produced by Benny Fine and written by him, Rafi Fine, and Molly Prather.
 In the film, two estranged best friends reunite due to unfortunate circumstances and conspire to destroy the senior prom.
 The film stars Danielle Campbell, Joel Courtney, Madelaine Petsch, and Cameron Palatas, with Meg DeLacy, Nicholle Tom, Richard Karn, Jill Cimorelli, Luke Bilyk, Brendan Calton, Michael Chey, Adan Allende, Diamond White, Cheri Oteri, and Ian Ziering in supporting roles.
-It was released online and on-demand on December 5, 2017.
+It was released online and on-demand on December 5, 2017 to widely negative reviews.

 Plot

 Best friends Maddy Datner and Cole Reed attend their first day of high school at Charles Adams High.
 Cole is pantsed by a fellow student, revealing his white briefs and earning him the nickname "Tighty".
 Rather than stand up for him, Maddy decides not to intervene, and refuses to talk to Cole from that point on.
 Three years later, Maddy is at the top of the social hierarchy, and is dating the hottest boy at school, Kane.
 Cole, still shunned by his peers, has decided to apply to a prestigious art college.

 Maddy catches her best friend Marissa making out with Kane.
 Revealing her disgust with Maddy's recent self-centered behavior, Marissa explains that she intends to be crowned Queen at the upcoming senior prom, which Maddy was expected to win.
 That night, Maddy goes to Cole's house, and they reconnect, reminiscing about their former friendship.
 Maddy suggests that they ruin the prom, enlisting Cole's friend Felicity to help.
 Felicity refuses to help at first, but when Maddy stands up for Cole against Kane, she agrees, and enlists the help of other social outcasts to execute the plan.

 Maddy announces that she intends to take Cole to the prom, which greatly increases his status.
 Marissa tries to steal Cole's affections, but he rebuffs her.
 Kane, meanwhile, seeks forgiveness from Maddy.
 Felicity reveals that at one time, she and Kane were together, until Marissa manipulated Kane into dumping her for Maddy.
 As the date for prom approaches, Maddy forgives Kane and reneges on her commitment to take Cole as her date.
 Feeling hurt, Cole nearly calls the plan off, but his father intervenes.
 A former prom king himself, he has come to regret his behavior in high school, and believes his lack of humility was the reason why Cole's mom left them.
 He also believes that if his prom had been ruined, he would be more humble.
 Cole initially does not believe him, but his father urges him to humble the popular kids so they do not turn out like him, and he reluctantly agrees to go through with the plan.